augustinh22/AIQ/README.md

 * This script runs without any parameters, but requires user input within a GUI for creating a SIAM output folder within PROC_DATA and a batch script to process all .dat files created in conversion.py.
-  Launching the batchfile automaticall will be added.
+  Launching the batchfile automatically will be added.